nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

     Un ensemble d'outils qui vous permet d'avoir trois points de fuite, et pouvoir ainsi tracer des lignes avec une perspective à 3 points.

+Isometric Magic tool
+    A tool that draws lines in an isometric projection.

+Dimetric Magic tool
+    A pair of tools that allow you to set an angle, and then draw lines in a dimetric projection.

+Trimetric Magic tool
+    A pair of tools that allow you to set two angles, and then draw lines in a trimetric projection.

+Oblique Magic tool
+    A pair of tools that allow you to set an angles, and then draw lines in an oblique projection.

+Epitrochoid and Hypotrochoid Magic tools
+    Tools that create centered trochoid curved patterns.

 Réglage du nouveau "complexité" (complexity)

 Un nouveau réglage qui permet à certains outils Magie de se comporter